corrupt-stack/protobuf-super-lite/README.md

 ## Strings and String Views

-Both `std::string` and `std::string_view` are treated as protobuf `string`/`bytes`.
+Both `std::string` and `std::string_view` are treated as protobuf `bytes` (or `string`).
 There is no check to ensure they contain valid UTF-8 code-points.
 They are just raw byte strings.

+Of the two, you almost always want to use `std::string`.
+For large strings, use `std::move()` to transfer ownership of the string throughout your application without copying.
+However, note that there will always be one full copy initially, from the wire-format input buffer being parsed into the memory managed by the `std::string`.

-`std::string_view` support is provided as an optimization, to reduce the copying of large strings in your application.
-It is a *loaded gun*, in that you will need to ensure proper memory management to prevent *shooting yourself in the foot*.
+If even one full copy is significantly expensive, then use `std::string_view` for a zero-copy code path in your application.
+But be careful, as you're now playing with a *loaded gun*, in that you will need to ensure proper memory management to prevent *shooting yourself in the foot* with stale/invalid pointers.

+When the parser encounters a field bound to a `std::string_view` data member, the member is set to an existing memory region, pointing within the wire-format input buffer being parsed.
+Thus, you must take care to ensure the input buffer memory remains valid until after any `std::string_view` members would be used.

+When, in the wire bytes, the parser does not encounter a field bound to a `std::string_view` data member, it leaves the data member unchanged.
+Thus, for safety, all `std::string_view` members should be set to *null* (the default-constructed string_view) before a parse, to ensure none are pointing to the stale/invalid memory from a prior parse.

 Before serializing, a `std::string_view` data member should either be assigned a valid memory pointer data+size, or should be set to *null* (the default-constructed string_view).
-When the serializer comes across a null `std::string_view` field, it simply interprets it as on optional field that is not set.
+When the serializer comes across a null `std::string_view` field, it simply interprets it as an optional field that is not set.

-When the parser encounters a `std::string_view` field, the associated data member is assigned a memory region pointing within the wire-format buffer being parsed.
-Thus, you must take care to ensure the buffer memory remains valid until after any `std::string_view`s would be used.

-When the parser does not encounter a `std::string_view` field in the wire bytes, it leaves the data member unchanged.
-Thus, for safety, all `std::string_view` members should be set to *null* (the default-constructed string_view) before a parse, to ensure none are pointing to invalid memory.

 ## Nested Messages